vdarkobar/Home-Cloud/shared/Cloudflare Argo Tunnel.md

 Run as as Service:

-Create the cloudflared directory (if it doesn't exist)
+Create the Cloudflared directory (if it doesn't exist)
 ```
-mkdir -p /etc/cloudflared
+sudo mkdir -p /etc/cloudflared
 ```
 Copy Argo certificate into /etc/cloudflared directory
 ```